How to Grow Your Own Chillies

 If growing in a pot you can usually plant out at the end of May.

 One of the most important aspects of growing chillies is getting the watering right, they are very thirsty plants.
 During hot periods, especially if grown inside a greenhouse, you will need to water regularly, usually twice a day.
 As dry compost will lead to a check in their growth.

 The first flowers will appear when the plants are still quite small.
 When this happens you will need to start feeding with a liquid fertiliser high in potash, any tomato fertiliser will be fine.

 Slugs and Snails

-Slugs and snails are the biggest problem for the Chilli grower, usual signs of a slug or snail attack are the usual slime trails, the young branches near the base of the plant have been stripped away overnight or often the centre of the leaves have been munched away.
+Slugs and snails are the biggest problems for the Chilli grower - signs of a slug or snail attack are the usual slime trails, the young branches near the base of the plant have been stripped away overnight or often the centre of the leaves have been munched away.

 Natural predators of the Aphid are ladybirds and hoverflies, attract these to your garden by planting marigolds and other bright flowers around your chillies.
 Our Lacewing & Ladybird log is perfect for attracting Lacewing & Ladybird to your growing area and they will they'll repay you by preying on aphids, thrips, red spider mite and moth eggs.

 Mould and Rot